 Share class Who is it for?
-Explanation of charges Retail share classes Z 1 The main share class for retail investors.
+Explanation of charges Retail share classes Z The main share class for retail investors.
 'Clean fee' share class.
-A2 A retail share class for some advised investors.
-Substantially similar rights to the Z share class for clients with an adviser.
-Where the client is not receiving advice they have now been converted to the Z share class. c A legacy retail share class created for Cazenove Capital investors.
+A A retail share class for some advised investors.
+Where the client is not receiving advice they are converted to the Z share class, except where we are unable to do so.
+S The main share class for Cazenove Capital investors.
 Substantially similar rights to the Z share class.
-Institutional share classes I The main share class for institutional investors.
+Institutional classes I The main share class for institutional investors.
 'Clean fee' share class.